danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-02-mocking-with-mockingkit.md

 ## MockingKit

-[MockingKit]({{page.mockingkit}}) is a Swift-based mocking library that makes it easy to create dynamic and interactive mocks of protocols and classes.
+[MockingKit]({{project.url}}) is a Swift-based mocking library that makes it easy to create dynamic and interactive mocks of protocols and classes.
 It lets you invoke and inspect function calls, register function results etc.

-Let's use MockingKit to be able to use dynamic and interactive mocks, and see how this can help us simplify things when unit testing.

 ### Terminology

-Before we continue, let's clarify what this means in detail.
+Before we continue, let's clarify what some of these terms means.

 `Invokation` is to call a function.
 In a mock, this `record` the call and saves information about how many times a function has been called, with which arguments, the returned result etc.